The Russian Student Who Has Become Moscow's New Face Of Dissent

 "If it weren't for our phones and our rappers, we wouldn't have gotten where we are now.
 Even Oxxxymiron supported Yegor Zhukov," Mutayeva said.
 "When smartphones, the Internet and rap appeared, it immediately became clear that politics would take over this space."

 Mutayeva said she is well aware of the risks associated with her activism.
 "I won't lie.
 Of course it's scary."
-But she says she doesn't have a choice: "I can't just sit at home.
+But she says she doesn't have a choice.
+"I can't just sit at home.
 My conscience wouldn't let me."

 Student activists celebrated a small victory in early September, when a judge moved Zhukov from jail to house arrest.
-But as the prosecutors' case against him for rioting crumbled, he is now being charged with "extremism," which carries up to five years in prison.
+But as prosecutors' case against him for rioting crumbled, he is now being charged with "extremism," which carries up to five years in prison.

-"The danger hasn't passed, it just looks a little different," said Ilya Novikov, a lawyer representing Zhukov.
+"The danger hasn't passed; it just looks a little different," said Ilya Novikov, a lawyer representing Zhukov.
 "His situation hasn't radically improved, because he still faces several years in prison."

 Novikov says Zhukov is cheerful enough, considering his circumstances.
 His name has been added to a government blacklist of extremists and terrorists.
 The terms of his house arrest mean he can't use the Internet or receive visitors; he required special permission to have a barber come and cut his hair.